BAN-AI-Communications/uckermit/README.md

 `uckermit -k | command`

-Pipes the incoming data (single or multiple files) to the indicated command, as in
+Pipes the incoming data (single or multiple files) to the indicated command, as

-`uckermit -k | sort > sorted.stuff`
+in: `uckermit -k | sort > sorted.stuff`

 - **-a\*** fn1\*
   - If you have specified a file transfer option, you may specify an alternate     name for a single file with the **-a** option.
-For example,

-`uckermit -s foo -a bar`
+For example, `uckermit -s foo -a bar`

 sends the file foo telling the receiver that its name is bar.
 If more than one file arrives or is sent, only the first file is affected by the **-a** option: